cdimascio/nationalparks_conversation/README.md

 # nationalparks-conversation

-The repo contains samples project code demonstrating the Watson Conversation service
+The repo contains code demonstrating the Watson Conversation service

 ![](https://github.com/cdimascio/nationalparks_conversation/raw/master/.assets/sshot.png)

-## Setup
+## Prequisities

+1. Clone this repo
+2. Create a Watson Conversation Service on Bluemix
+3. Create a new conversation workspace by importing `conversation_workspace.json' form the project root
-Create a `.env` file in the project root
+4. Create a `.env` file in the project root

 e.g.

 ```
 APP_ID=parks-conversation
 PORT=3004